 The board meets on the fourth Wednesday at February, May, August, and November at 1:15 p.m. in the City Commission Conference Room on the second floor of City Hall until specified otherwise.
-Note: The next meeting is set for 1:15 p.m. on Wednesday, June 14, 2017.
+Note: The last meeting was held Wednesday, June 14, 2017.

 The Paducah Riverfront Development Advisory Board has the following roles and functions:

 In 2010, the PRDA engaged a multi-disciplinary planning, design, and market assessment team to develop the Renaissance Area Master Plan (RAMP) for downtown Paducah.
 The RAMP was funded by a 2009 Preserve America grant through the National Park Service that included a match from the City of Paducah.
 This initiative - covering the historic downtown core, the riverfront, and LowerTown - was designed with its primary mission to better link these three areas, in order to improve the market for each.
 The PRDA stressed this in its major outcome of the RAMP: